 3. The Recreation Center staff reserve the right to refuse service to patrons wearing inappropriate dress.

 7. The Recreation Center interprets vandalism as the willful or malicious destruction or defacement of University property.
 The Recreation Center has zero tolerance to any damage caused by vandalism.
-The Director will determine disciplinary action taken due to violating the Center.
+The director will determine disciplinary action taken due to violating the vandalism policy.

 8. The Recreation Center enforces/abides by Rice University's Policies on Non-Discrimination.